Home Warranty Options: A Complete Guide to Your Coverage Choices

 Who Benefits Most From Each Plan Type?

 Your life situation plays a major role in determining which home warranty option makes sense.
-Here's how different buyer types should think about coverage.
+Here's how different buyer types should think about coverage in 2026.

 First-Time Buyers